 Rental Housing Program

-Our staff is responsible for administering the BMR rental properties.
-Thirty properties are required to provide tenant income and rent certifications to the City annually.
-Staff also provides annual notification to the property owners regarding the allowable rent levels after HUD publishes the new County median income figures.
-More information on the affordable rental program including a list of private apartments with affordable units and the maximum allowable rents for those units can be found in our 2017 Affordable Housing Rent Schedule.
+Marin Housing Authority administers the BMR rental program.
+Thirty properties are required to provide tenant income and rent certifications to Marin Housing Authority annually.
+Marin Housing provides annual notification to the property owners regarding the allowable rent levels after HUD publishes the new County median income figures.
+More information on the affordable rental program including a list of private apartments with affordable units and the maximum allowable rents for those units can be found in our 2021 Affordable Housing Rent Schedule.

 Community Development Block Grants ("CDBG") and HOME

 Our staff works with the County Federal Grants division to allocate housing funds in the San Rafael Planning Area pursuant to a cooperative agreement.
 CDBG and HOME funds are allocated on a specific funding cycle, with applications due in December for funding in the following July.
 Additional information on these programs is available at County of Marin or (415) 499-6695.

 Low interest loans and grants are available to low income homeowners for rehabilitation and handicapped accessibility improvements.
 The program is administered by Marin Housing and is only available to single family homeowners.
 The majority of the loans are made to low income seniors.